 Integrated Noise Model (INM)

-Over 1,000 users in over 65 countries use the INM to assess noise impacts caused by changes in airspace structures, proposed runways or runway configurations, revised aircraft routings and flight profiles, modified air traffic control operational procedures, and revised traffic demand levels or fleet mix.
+More than 1,000 users in over 65 countries used the INM to assess noise impacts caused by changes in airspace structures, proposed runways or runway configurations, revised aircraft routings and flight profiles, modified air traffic control operational procedures, and revised traffic demand levels or fleet mix.

 ApplicationsThe INM computer program calculates noise exposure contours in the vicinity of airports by using a large database of aircraft flight performance and acoustic data along with airport-specific user-input data.
 The INM graphical user interface provides a versatile, user-friendly, windows-style means for users to specify operational scenarios to be modeled and to review the noise results.
 Application of the INM includes:

 - Assessing changes in noise impact resulting from new or extended runways or runway configurations